bradgough/tekx/calm_mssql/calm_mssql.rst

 The following Blueprint variables should be configured before use:

-On the SQL Service, set the variable "install_location" to external to download ISO from internet, or internal to download from a file share.
+On the SQL Service, set the variable "install_location" to external to download ISO from the internet, or internal to download from a file share.
 If set to external, no further variables need to be modified.

+.. note:: For Tech Summit we will be using the internal method

-If set to internal, you will need to fill out the following variables:
+Since we are using the internal method, you will need to fill out the following variables:

 - file_share_user
 - file_share_password